 Win Irwin introduced the topic of building use by our neighbors facing housing insecurity and the background of the three-part motion proposed by Brad Miller at the May Governing Board meeting.

 Brad Miller said that the Board has received about 63 written letters, in addition to several public discussions among several church groups.
 Brad said that the majority of input was in favor of his motion, which he presented again in a modified version.
-Brad said his amendments stressed that enforcement (step one) be “regular and sustained”, removed the direction of where funding should come from (step two, second sentence), and deleted the suggestion that “church staff” could represent FSC at the Coalition To End Homelessness (step three), leaving that last part for the Social Action Committee to decide.
+Brad said his amendments stressed that enforcement (step one) be “regular and sustained”, removed the direction of where funding should come from (step two, second sentence), and deleted the suggestion that “church staff” could represent FSC at the Coalition To End Homelessness (step three), leaving the option open for a Social Action Committee member to participate.

-Brad Miller said there is a task force within the Social Action Committee centered on housing, which he invited everyone interested to join.
+Brad Miller said he is proposing a task force within the Social Action Committee centered on housing, which he invited anyone interested to join.

 MOTION by Brad Miller to amend his tabled motion to the following: